MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Description of MOS-Bench

 \subsubsection{TMHINT-QI}

-The TMHINT-QI dataset \cite{tmhintqi} contained Taiwanese Mandarin samples added with four artificial noise types (babble, street, pink, and white) at four signal-to-noise (SNR) ratio levels (-2, 0, 2, and 5), along with their enhanced versions using five speech enhancement systems.
+The TMHINT-QI dataset \cite{tmhintqi} contained Taiwanese Mandarin samples with four added artificial noise types (babble, street, pink, and white) at four signal-to-noise (SNR) ratio levels (-2, 0, 2, and 5), along with their enhanced versions using five speech enhancement systems.
 We used the official train/dev/test split.
-It is worthwhile noticing that all noise types, SNR levels, and enhancement systems are the same across the splits.
+Note that all noise types, SNR levels, and enhancement systems are the same across the splits.